Make Your

 Q: How do I get around the park?

 A: The road from the North Entrance to the Northeast Entrance is open to automobiles all year.
 In winter, all other roads and entrances are closed to automobile traffic and only accessible by over-snow transportation.
 Yellowstone’s snowcoaches travel over groomed snow-covered roads-the same roads you’d drive yourself in the summer!
-The snowcoaches are driven by our seasoned guides so every mile, regardless of destination, can be a guided tour of Yellowstone’s extraordinary winter scenery.
-Round-trip snowcoach transportation is available daily between Mammoth and Old Faithful Snow Lodge and can be reserved through the reservation office by calling 307-344-7311.
+The snowcoaches are driven by our seasoned guides so every mile, regardless of destination, is a guided tour of Yellowstone’s extraordinary winter scenery.
+Round-trip snowcoach transportation is available daily between Mammoth Hotel and Old Faithful Snow Lodge.

-We also offer a daily shuttle from the Bozeman Airport to/from Yellowstone to allow our guests to avoid the expense of renting a vehicle while allowing our experienced drivers to handle the winter roads.
+We also offer a daily winter shuttle from the Bozeman Airport to/from Mammoth Hot Springs Hotel to allow our guests to avoid the expense of renting a vehicle while allowing our experienced drivers to handle the winter roads.

 Q: Where should I stay if it is my first time coming to the park?